-- Trees, stumps, earth and rock from clearing sites
+- Trees, stumps, earth, and rock from clearing sites

 Coal Combustion Residual

 As the name suggests, Coal Combustion Residual (CCR) landfills receive coal ash.
 Extensive research on the impact of coal ash on the environment and public health was published by the EPA in 2015.
-This includes a complete set of requirements for safe disposal of these materials.
+This includes a complete set of requirements for the safe disposal of these materials.